marcalexa/superfibonacci/index.md

 ### Code

-The main point of Super-Fibonacci sampling for generating rotations is that it is as simple as uniform random sampling but on par with more sophisticated methods.
+The main point of Super-Fibonacci sampling for generating rotations is that it is as simple as uniform random sampling but on par with more sophisticated methods in terms of the properties of the distribution.
 In pseudo-code, the procedure for generating *n* rotations represented as quaternions *q<sub>i</sub>* is:

 > For *i* in (0,...,*n*-1)
 > 1. *s* = *i* + 0.5